CMiguelRB/benthos/README.md

 ## Build

 ```
-go build -v -ldflags "-X benthos/server.Version=v0.0.0" // v0.0.0 -> your app version.
-The GH action does this for you at build runtime based on the pushed tag.
+go build -v -ldflags "-X benthos/server.Version=v0.0.0"

+v0.0.0 -> your app version.
+The GH action does this for you at build stage based on the pushed tag.
 ```